msh-shiplu/CodeSpace/USAGE.md

 ANSWER: D
 ```

 Here's an example, where GEM can automatically grades correct and incorrect answers without borthering the instructor.
 The difference in this example is the keyword *multiple_choice* that comes after the set of 3 numbers (specifying merit, effort, attempt).
-This keyword indicates that the answer should be simple enough that an answer that is different from the correct answer (D) should be automatically graded incorrect.
+This keyword indicates that the answer should be simple enough that an answer that is different from the correct answer should be *automatically* graded incorrect.

 ```
 # 5 2 1 multiple_choice Cardinality